Types of Therapy

 Fear of Flying

 Many people fear flying; for some, this fear affects their ability to travel for important family and work responsibilities.
 For others who do fly, the anxiety is bothersome both before and after the flight.
-I can help with flight anxiety.
+Many different types of therapy can help.

 More about Fear of Flying Services